In this article

 It is generally good to try and get a second 5+ star WATER monster on the field if you can do that safely.
 When the opponent threatens your monsters with the Destruction Swordsman Fusion, banish your other 5+ star WATER monster rather than Citadel Whale because you can relatively easily re-summon Citadel Whale by getting two other WATER monsters on the field.

 Be aware that Citadel Whale cannot negate the opponent’s Paleozoic Canadia if Buster Blader, the Dragon Destroyer Swordsman is on the field with DNA Surgery active and that an opposing Stardust Dragon can create trouble.
 Sometimes you may have to play around Breaker the Magical Warriors.

 Don’t underestimate ‘Karakuri’ decks.
 They can be explosive by giving many draws during a duel and by special summoning multiple (boss) monsters.
-They also have access to different synchro monsters such as Armades, Keeper of Boundaries and sometimes Ancient Fairy Dragon and powerful spell cards like Hey, Trunade! and Offerings to the Doomed.
-Keep their usual tech cards in mind during the duel such as: Hey, Trunade!, Offerings to the doomed and Paleozoic Canadia.
+They also have access to different synchro monsters such as Armades, Keeper of Boundaries and sometimes Ancient Fairy Dragon and powerful spell cards like Hey, Trunade! or Cosmic Cyclone and Offerings to the Doomed.
+Keep their usual tech cards in mind during the duel such as: Offerings to the doomed, Paleozoic Canadia, and sometimes Enemy Controller, Treacherous Trap Hole, Hey, Trunade!, Floodgate Trap Hole and Pulse Mines.

 When Karakuri Merchant MDL 177 "Inashichi" is summoned, turn toggle to on, and if you decide to flip it facedown with a Paleozoic Canadia do that after the opponent has searched a Karakuri card, so that the opponent cannot search a card based on the information that his/her Karakuri Merchant MDL 177 "Inashichi" has been flipped facedown.